carterclairee/carterclairee/README.md

 # Well hello, I'm Claire! 👋
 I'm a teacher-turned-technical-writer-turned-full-stack-developer.
 My journey has been fueled by curiosity, creativity, and my love of problem solving.
 I'm always building and creating things, whether it be with code or with words.
+I recently finished my full stack development bootcamp at Codeop, where I added to my SQL knowledge and learned Javascript, React, CSS, Node.js, and Vue, along with other tools.
+I'm excited to continue building my own projects and collaborating with others to make full stack apps.

 ## A little about me
 🔎 Find me on [LinkedIn](www.linkedin.com/in/claire-carter-e).